researchsoft/website/readme.md

 **What happens automatically:**

-1. **When you create a Pull Request** - GitHub Actions automatically checks all links in your changes
+1. **When you create a Pull Request** - GitHub Actions automatically checks all links in the built site and reports results
-2. **When changes are merged** - Links are checked again on the main branch
-3. **Weekly checks** - Every Monday, all links are re-checked to catch sites that go offline
+2. **Weekly checks** - Every Monday, all links are re-checked to catch sites that go offline
-4. **During deployment** - Netlify validates links before publishing the site
+3. **Site builds always succeed** - Broken links are reported but never prevent deployment

 If a link is broken, you'll see a red ❌ on your Pull Request with details about which links failed.
-You can then fix the broken links before merging.
+The PR can still be merged - link checks are informational to help maintain quality, not gatekeepers.

 **You'll be notified if:**
 - A link returns a 404 (page not found)
 - A website is unreachable
 - An internal link points to a non-existent page
 - An image is missing

+These notifications help maintain site quality but won't prevent your content from being published.

 ### Fixing Broken Links (GitHub Web Interface)